Protection from Abuse: How the Law Works in Maine

 - order the Defendant to pay you for loss of earnings, injury to you or your property, or moving expenses

-- order the Defendant to pay court costs or attorney fees (or order you to pay these costs if your complaint is dismissed)
+- order the Defendant to pay court costs or attorney fees (or order you to pay these costs, but only if the Court finds that your complaint was "frivolous" after holding a full court hearing with both parties present)

 - order that you will have custody and control of any animals in the household